Interstate 5 in California: Los Angeles area

 The Golden State Freeway was proposed by the California Highway Commission in 1953.
 The proposal drew strong criticism from East Los Angeles residents as it would dissect and eliminate large residential and commercial areas of Boyle Heights and Hollenbeck Heights.
 The proposal also seemed to indicate a disregard for the ethnic Mexican American population of metropolitan Los Angeles.
 The "Boyle–Hollenbeck Anti–Golden State Freeway Committee" was formed for the purpose of blocking or rerouting the freeway.
 Then–Los Angeles City Council member Edward R. Roybal chaired that committee.
 Despite this opposition, the construction of the freeway went ahead.

 When this section was completed in 1956, the newspaper The Eastside Sun wrote the freeway led to the "eradication, obliteration, razing, moving, ripping asunder, demolishing of Eastside homes."
 A widowed Edendale resident, Lomie Puckett, resisted the condemnation of one of her rental properties in August 1958 by using a rifle to threaten state workers and police.
 After a five-day standoff with police, the home was seized and later demolished.

 The section between Orange County and Los Angeles was originally designed to have three lanes in each direction.
-Due to high traffic demand, the freeway underwent major extensions and widening in Orange County in the early 1990s.
+Due to high traffic demand, the freeway underwent major extensions and widening in Orange County during the 1990s.
 Work from SR 91 north through the Los Angeles–Orange County line was then completed in 2010, and reconstruction between the county line and Interstate 605 was completed in 2023.